• About

 “That is what makes you an entrepreneur,” he said.

-He said the students should not be interested in gathering knowledge only for the sake of knowledge; instead, they should step out and try and even prepare to fail, if need be.
+He said the students should not be interested in gathering knowledge solely for the sake of knowledge; instead, they should step out and try, even preparing to fail if need be.

 RelatedPosts